-Hair Vitalics: To promote healthy regrowth and ensure your hair is in the best possible condition, we recommend clients take Hair Vitalics nutritional supplements.
-These tablets are suitable for vegetarians and contain a number of vitamins and minerals known to benefit hair growth and improve its condition, making your hair thicker and stronger.
+Hair Vitalics: To promote healthy regrowth and ensure your hair is in the best possible condition, we recommend clients take Hair Vitalics for Men or Hair Vitalics for Women hair growth supplements.
+These tablets are suitable for vegetarians, gluten free, lactose, sugar and salt free, and contain a number of key vitamins, minerals, amino acids and botanical extracts known to benefit hair growth and improve its condition, making your hair thicker and stronger.

 HairMax LaserComb: This award-winning laser comb device is an easy-to-use comb which uses Low Level Laser Therapy (LLLT) to further improve circulation in the scalp, encouraging optimum scalp health, hair health and growth.
 Many of our patients find the LaserComb is a simple way to help boost the effects of their hairloss medication.

 Clinical Treatment Therapy